AriFordsham/GHCWiki/foldr-build-notes.md

 Q: Why isn't `scanr` a good producer?

 It's actually possible to rewrite `scanr` using `build` and `foldr`, but there's a wrinkle: the way it's currently written, `scanr` can *inspect* the list as it creates it.
-This becomes impossible one `build` is in play.
+This becomes impossible once `build` is in play.
 To work around that, you can hang on to a second copy of the head of the list.
 But then you need somewhere to \*put\* that.
 Whoops, that's allocation.

 Q: Why does making one thing fuse sometimes make something else not fuse?